kutsenko/clair/README.md

 Install these extras when you need richer file handling:

-- `PyPDF2` – enables text extraction from PDF attachments so their contents can be sent to the selected backend.
+- `PyPDF2` – used with `--extract-text` to pull PDF contents into prompts before sending them to the selected backend.
-- `python-docx` – parses DOCX files and pulls paragraph text for inclusion in prompts.
+- `python-docx` – used with `--extract-text` to parse DOCX files and include paragraph text inline.
 - `opencv-python` – extracts representative PNG frames from video files when using `--frame-by-frame` processing.

 ## Usage